mogenslund/liquid/README.md

  * You get a kick of doing everything in Clojure
  * You love to tinker with your editor
  * Terminals are the best
- * You love distractionfree power
+ * You love distraction-free power
  * You love modal editing, like in vim

 ## What can you do with it